gamzabox/humble-ai-cli/README.md

 - Remembers conversation context per session and persists transcripts to `~/.humble-ai-cli/sessions/`.
 - Optionally chunks context messages when `contextChunkSize` is set, splitting at the configured BPE token limit to avoid oversized prompts.
 - Works with either OpenAI or Ollama providers as defined in `~/.humble-ai-cli/config.json`.
-- Supports configurable system prompts stored at `~/.humble-ai-cli/system_prompt.txt`.
+- Ships with a built-in system prompt and appends optional user rules from `~/.humble-ai-cli/user-rules.md`.
 - Built-in slash commands:
   - `/help` – show available commands.
   - `/new` – start a fresh session (clears in-memory history).